 When it comes to the practice, there were several instances in which CSO lawyers decided to halt the interview because of the interpreters' incompetence and inability to establish effective communication with the applicants.
 Afterwards, the CSO requested their removal from the list, which was done by the UNHCR.
 There were several other instances in which lawyers failed to react and which had damaging consequences for the applicant.
 Such was the case of an Afghan boy who, according to his testimony given to his legal guardian, did not understand an interpreter for Farsi.
-His asylum application was rejected in the first instance, 667 and the decision was upheld by the Asylum Commission.
-668 It remains to be seen if flaws in interpretation will be taken into consideration by the Administrative Court.
+His asylum application was rejected in the first instance, 717 and the decision was upheld by the Asylum Commission.
+718 It remains to be seen if flaws in interpretation will be taken into consideration by the Administrative Court.
 One interpreter for Kirundi was removed from the list because of his affiliation with the Burundian Government.
 In 2022, an incompetent interpreter for Spanish was removed after a series of inadequate and imprecise interpretations in Cuban applications.
-669 There were no instances in which interpreters were removed from the list in 2023.
+There were no instances in which interpreters were removed from the list in 2024, even though there were complaints by asylum seekers that they were not able to communicate properly or to understand them.